Are you crazy like us and daring to take your baby (or babies, in our case) camping this summer?

 CO-SLEEPING + SLEEPING WHILE CAMPING WITH A BABY

 Keeping baby warm while sleeping: First, don’t be so afraid of your little one freezing that you do the opposite and overheat him.
 Bring extra layers and a good amount of blankets so you have the option of bundling more.
 Zip-up fleece sleepers are your best option.
-A fleece blanket is also a great add to your pile of blankets.
+A fleece blanket is also a great addition to your pile of blankets.
 Tie-hats and Smart Wool socks are recommended for optimal warmth.

 Co-sleeping with baby: You have a couple of options.
-If you already co-sleep with baby at home, this won’t be much different.
+If you already co-sleep with your baby at home, this won’t be much different.
 If using an air mattress (which we used for the very first time) you can either bring separate sleeping bags for the three of you, sticking baby in the middle, OR bring sheets and warm heavy blankets.
 Put a fleece blanket between you and the ground/pad/mattress!
 If you prefer to avoid co-sleeping, use the pack-n-play and stick baby’s fleece blanket underneath him to prevent the warmth from escaping.
 Be sure your tent has enough space for this.

 We had a BLAST as a family venturing out to camp with our babies for the first time.
 Who doesn’t love percolator coffee, the great outdoors, and hot dogs over a campfire?
 All while snuggling two sweet little humans we call ours.